Why An Endura Flap® Pet Door Will Make Your Life Easier

 Variable Magnet Strength Feature

-You've installed your new pet door in the back door.
-Installation looks good; you were careful to get the step-over height right for your dog.
+You've installed your new wall model pet door in the far war.
+The wall mount installation looks good; you were careful to get the step-over height right for your dog.
 You used a level so everything's straight.
 Then the wind picks up a little and the flap blows open!
 You're freezing, the thermostat has the heater on full blast and you're watching dollar bills fly out that pet door.

 Or perhaps after days of patient training you find that your little dog just can't seem to manage to push the flap.
 Other small dogs have done just fine with that same pet door but, for some reason, yours can't manage it.
 Generally, the magnet strength of a pet door flap is what it is and if it's not what you need, well, too bad.